 - Followup and tracking of corrective actions resulting from the findings.

-Aviation SMS audits are necessary to ensure the compliance and health of aviation SMS programs.
+Aviation SMS audits are necessary to ensure the compliance and health of aviation SMS.
 Moreover, audits give valuable feedback to organizations concerning the integrity of their SMS implementation.
 Without this feedback, continuous improvement of the SMS would be either:

 Clients May Demand Aviation SMS Audits for Contractual Purposes

 From a client's perspective, an aviation SMS audit offers some assurance that the service provider has a handle on their safety management processes.
 When a client neglects to audit an aviation service provider, they could be seen as implicitly accepting the additional risk to their business relationship.

 On the flip side of the coin, aviation service providers may outsource safety critical activities to vendors.
 To manage risk, the service provider must ensure that their vendor has implemented an acceptable aviation SMS.

 It’s only natural than that for safety managers, audits are generally times of stress, anxiety, and focus.
 For one, poor results from an audit reflect directly on the safety manager, and can:

 For the accountable executive, the stakes are higher.
 For every SMS, the accountable executive is responsible for ensuring the SMS is properly implemented and performing in all areas of the organization.
 Furthermore, whenever substandard SMS performance is detected or reported, the accountable executive is responsible for correcting the shortcoming.